-STP priority: deploy technology to accelerate change
+STP priority: deploy technology to improve care

 The quality of care provided to patients and the wider population is - in nearly every case - dependent on technology, from the digital thermometer or patient records to robotic surgery.

 Taking advantage of the latest technology is crucial to improving both health outcomes and the sustainability of the health and social care system.